 Design your bedroom with a good night’s sleep top of mind

 There’s plenty of advice floating around about the various ways you can ensure a good night sleep.
-It can be a bit overwhelming to figure out which ones to follow and which to simply ignore.
+And we understand, it can be a bit overwhelming to figure out which ones to follow and which to ignore.
 To simplify things, consider these 5 golden rules to help you create the bedroom of your dreams – and to sleep better, starting tonight!

-Though you’re not going to be entertaining family and friends here, your bedroom is your sanctuary, a private oasis from the rest of the world.
-And you spend more time in your bedroom than in any other space.
-If you’re lucky, many of those hours will be devoted to sweet, restorative sleep.
+You’re not going to be entertaining family and friends here, but your bedroom should be your sanctuary, a private, soothing oasis from the rest of the world.
+You spend more time in your bedroom than in any other space in your home and, if you’re lucky, many of those hours will be devoted to sweet, restorative sleep.
 This gives your bed – and your bedroom – a starring role in your life.

-Spending a little extra time to make your bedroom a welcoming, relaxing space will set the tone for a good night’s sleep.
+Spend a little extra time to make your bedroom a welcoming, relaxing space and set the tone for a good night’s sleep.
 Remember color choice, bedding, rugs, curtains and furniture play a part in making your bedroom a relaxing oasis.
 Think about texture, soft, luxurious fabrics that create a cozy, intimate space.
 Keep your room uncluttered, clean and dust-free for ease of breathing.

 While some people claim they can sleep anywhere and that light doesn’t bother them, darkness plays a key role in healthy sleep.
 Brandon Peters, M.D., who is trained in clinical sleep medicine and neurology at the University of Minnesota Medical Center in Minneapolis, believes that our mind and body’s natural circadian rhythm lean towards following dark-light cycle of night and day.
 When your brain receives a signal that there’s light, it interprets that as a sign it’s time to wake up – whether you’ve had enough sleep or not.